-With regard to treaty shopping, on 7 June 2017, Switzerland signed the OECD’s Multilateral Instrument (‘MLI’), which introduced a ‘principle purpose test’.
-Accord to this test, a benefit provided under a tax treaty shall not be granted if obtaining that benefit was one of the principal purposes of an arrangement or transaction.
+With regard to treaty shopping, on 7 June 2017, Switzerland signed the OECD’s Multilateral Instrument (‘MLI’), which introduced a ‘principalpurpose test’.
+According to this test, a benefit provided under a tax treaty shall not be granted if obtaining that benefit was one of the principal purposes of the arrangement or transaction.

-Switzerland is a signatory to the CRS MCAA (see 6 above), as well as to the Multilateral Competent Authority Agreement for the automatic exchange of Country-by-Country reports (‘CbC MCAA’).
-As a result, starting in 2018, multinationals in Switzerland have to draw up country-by-country reports; the first automatic exchanges of country-by-country reports are scheduled to take place in 2020.
+Switzerland is a signatory to the CRS MCAA (see 6 above), as well as to the Multilateral Competent Authority Agreement on the Exchange of Country-by-Country reports (‘CbC MCAA’).
+As a result, starting from 2018, multinationals in Switzerland have to draw up country-by-country reports; the first automatic exchanges of country-by-country reports are scheduled to take place in 2020.

 In your view, how has BEPS impacted on the government’s tax policies?

-However, it should be noted that Swiss voters have the power to oppose changes to legislation through a referendum.
-This means that the government’s plans are sometimes thwarted by popular vote, which is what happened with the Corporate Tax Reform Act III.
+However, it should be kept in mind that Swiss voters have the power to oppose changes to legislation through a referendum.
+This means that the government’s plans are sometimes thwarted by popular vote, like with the Corporate Tax Reform Act III.

 Tax treaties negotiated by Switzerland broadly follow the principles described in the OECD Model.